TindakMalaysia/HISTORICAL-ELECTION-RESULTS/README.md

 - Sabah DUN Campaign Period is an estimate and may require further verification
 -
 **NOTICE OF UPDATE (9/6/2025)
 - Sabah women election candidates and elected representatives file has been uploaded.
 Information may have errors here and there.
-Information is originally from various Github election results of Tindak Malaysia The file contents may be changed time to time
+Information is originally from various Github election results of Tindak Malaysia.
+The file contents may be changed time to time

+**NOTICE OF UPDATE (17/7/2025)
+- Electoral Summaries are derived from Tindak Malaysia's Github.
+There are known discrepancies or questionable information from EC on total electorate count for certain cycles.
+The information may be changed from time to time